warnikchow/coaudiotext/README.md

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/diagram.png" width="700"></br>
-          [The block diagrams of the implemented models] </br>
+          <strong>The block diagrams of the implemented models</br>
     (1) Speech-only: Audio-BRE </br>
     (2) Self-attentive for Speech-only: Audio-BRE-Att </br>
     (3) Text-aided: Para-BRE-Att </br>
     (4) Multi-hop Attention: MHA-A,AT</br>
-    (5) Cross-attention: CA
+    (5) Cross-attention: CA </strong>

 ## 7. Result and analysis?

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/table.PNG" width="500"></br>
-          [Result on the 10% test set.
-For each feature, the intersection was chosen among 5-best accuracy and F1 models that were yielded during first 100 epochs of training.]
+          <strong> Result on the 10% test set.
+For each feature, the intersection was chosen among 5-best accuracy and F1 models that were yielded during first 100 epochs of training.</strong>

 **Details are currently available in [the paper](https://arxiv.org/abs/1910.09275), and to be supplemented here afterward.
 But for TL;DR:**